adityajha2005/adityajha2005/README.md

 # Hi there, I'm Aditya 👋

+## PumpFun
+thanks everyone for fundraising for my mini game which i have just started to build, really means a lot :D CA : CKYdee6nxnAR49L6jaEnjHCasw7L43kUfegnEnVnpump

 ## About Me

 I'm a passionate **Full Stack & Blockchain Developer** with a strong interest in **decentralized applications**, **machine learning**, and **hackathons**.